ca057/christianost.de/content/_index.md

   alt: Profile picture of Christian
 ---

 Hi!
 I’m a freelance software developer from Berlin focusing on building accessible and interactive web and mobile applications with the [SMO GmbH](https://www.smo.de/).
-Amongst others I was previously working on user interfaces for [Typeform](https://typeform.com) in Barcelona.
+Amongst others I was previously working for [Typeform](https://typeform.com) in Barcelona.

-Do you have an exicting project?
+Do you have an exciting project?

-Send me a message to [hallo@christianost.de](mailto:hallo@christianost.de) (if possible, use my [PGP key](http://pool.sks-keyservers.net/pks/lookup?op=get&search=0x41980624AEC84355) to encrypt your email).
+Send me a message to [hallo@christianost.de](mailto:hallo@christianost.de) (please use my [PGP key](http://pool.sks-keyservers.net/pks/lookup?op=get&search=0x41980624AEC84355)).

 I’m [ca057](https://github.com/ca057) on GitHub, [christianost](https://keybase.io/christianost) on keybase and [@\_christianost](https://twitter.com/_christianost) on Twitter.

 ## Talks